Islam-hady9/CareerAI-RAG-System/README.md

 4. Load multiple PDF documents into the app by following the provided instructions.

 5. Ask questions in natural language about the loaded PDFs using the chat interface.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.